-The deadline for submissions for the 2025 edition is 09 February 2024 for regions outside London; and 22 March 2024 for London.
+The deadline for referee spreadsheets for the 2025 edition is 27 May 2024.
+The deadline for submissions for the 2025 edition is 10 June 2024.
 See editorial submission guidelines for details of the follow-up research.

 When do you publish the details of the researchers for the 2025 edition?